 Foreign Language Requirement

-44 units of course work are required for the M.S. degree, of which at least 32 units must be graduate courses, while the remaining 12 units may be approved upper division courses.
+44 units of course work are required for the M.S. degree, of which at least 32 units must be graduate courses (200 series), while the remaining 12 units may be approved upper division (100 series) courses.
 With consent of either the vice chair for graduate studies or their academic adviser, students may take up to 20 units of the required 44 units in other departments provided that these courses are in professional or scientific fields closely related to research in statistics.
-All courses must be passed with the grade of B or better and students must maintain an overall grade-point average of 3.0 or better.
-Students may enroll in Statistics 596 any number of times and may apply up to eight units of 596 courses toward the 44-unit requirement for the M.S. degree, provided a B- or better (not the grade of S) is received in these courses.
-Students are required to enroll in Statistics 290 each quarter, and are strongly encouraged to take Statistics 200A-200B-200C, 201A-201B-201C, and 202A-202B-202C in their first year.
-In addition, all masters students can take Statistics 296 and/or 596 or 598 as needed.
-Stats 290/296/598 do not count towards unit requirements.
+All courses must be passed with the grade of B- or better and students must maintain an overall grade-point average of 3.0 or better.
+Students may enroll in Statistics 596 any number of times and may apply up to eight units of 596 courses toward the 44-unit requirement and the 32-unit graduate course requirement for the M.S. degree, provided a B- or better (not the grade of S) is received in these courses.
+Students are required to enroll in Statistics 290 for at least three quarters, and are strongly encouraged to take Statistics 200A-200B-200C, 201A-201B-201C, and 202A-202B-202C in their first year.

 Students with gaps in their previous training are allowed to take, with the approval of their academic adviser, undergraduate courses offered by the department.
 However, Statistics 100A-100B-100C, 101A-101B-101C may not be applied toward course requirements for a graduate degree in the department.
 Students who need a basic refresher course are encouraged to take Statistic 100A-100B.